OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for March 8, 2023 call

-The agenda for February's Office Add-ins community call is the following:
+The agenda for March's Office Add-ins community call is the following:

 Yun Wang will be providing us with an update on Word extensibility.

 ## Previous calls